AlenAusic/Mooveez/README.md

 ## Other notes

-I couldn't achieve nesting stackNavigator inside tabNavigator even after Google-ing it for more than two day.
-This is why I couldn't finish this project and the only thing missing is MoreInfo screen when some movie or show is clicked.
+I couldn't achieve nesting **stackNavigator** inside **tabNavigator** even after Google-ing it for more than two day.
+This is why I couldn't finish this project and the one thing missing is **MoreInfo** screen which should open when some movie or show is clicked.
 I tried using other navigation libraries, but all of them are deprecated.
 Maybe I didn't pass navigation props properly from one screen to another.

 I would love **really** like some feedback on this if you have someone with React Native experience on your team.